thenexthub/Codira/docs/SIL/ARCOptimization.md

 Any of the above types may also be wrapped in an optional.
 If the static argument type is optional, then a null check is also performed.

-Thus, is_unique only returns true for non-null, native Swift object references with a strong reference count of one.
+Thus, is_unique only returns true for non-null, native Codira object references with a strong reference count of one.

 ### `Builtin.isUnique`